inverno-io/inverno-mods/doc/reference-guide.md

 ## Prerequisites

-Before we can dig into the various modules provided in the framework, it is important to understand how to setup a modular Inverno project, so please have a look at the [Inverno distribution documentation][inverno-dist-root] which describes in details how to create, build, run, package and distribute a modular Inverno component or application.
+Before we can dig into the various modules provided in the framework, it is important to understand how to set up a modular Inverno project, so please have a look at the [Inverno distribution documentation][inverno-dist-root] which describes in details how to create, build, run, package and distribute a modular Inverno component or application.

 Inverno modules are built on top of the Inverno core IoC/DI framework, please refer to the [Inverno core documentation][inverno-core-root-doc] to understand how IoC/DI is working in the framework.